Visitors and locals alike love the ease of traveling through New York City on safe, green, and recreational paths.

 Partners include but are not limited to:

 Greenway Ambassadors are our super-volunteers, folks who love the East Coast Greenway and offer to pitch in on events, trail stewardship, social media, and more.
 Interested in pitching in?
-Write to Bruce Donald, our Tri-State Greenway Coordinator.
+Write to Allison Burson, our National Greenway Director.

 Many thanks to our New York Ambassadors, who include: